BITCOIN AVIV

-Is Bitcoin priced above or below what investors paid?
+Is Bitcoin priced above what investors put in?

 Understanding AVIV Ratio